NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 Introduction
 --------------

 Megatron Core is an open-source, PyTorch-based library that provides a collection of GPU optimization techniques including various parallelisms (data, tensor, pipeline, context, and expert parallelism).
-NeMo Framework is an end to end LLM training framework that builds on top of the Megatron Core library.
+NeMo Framework is an end-to-end LLM training framework that builds on top of the Megatron Core library.

 In large-scale training, checkpoints are used to periodically save intermediate model states (including model weights, optimizer states, and other necessary metadata).
 This allows for easy recovery if the training process is interrupted.

 NeMo Distributed Checkpoint, part of the Megatron Core library, refers to saving the state of a distributed training job across multiple GPUs or nodes.
 This approach aims to reduce memory overhead and improve GPU utilization.
-It also allows users the flexibility to resume training using different parallelisms.
+It also provides users with the flexibility to resume training using different parallelism strategies.

 **Megatron Core Library**